Ralph DePalma: Biography

 DePalma was an intense competitor but one of the most popular racers with his fellow drivers and the fans because of his good sportsmanship, a quality he displayed on and off the track.
 In June 1917 he lost to Barney Oldfield in a series of 10 to 25 mile match races at the Milwaukee Mile.
-On February 12, 1919 at Daytona Beach, Florida, he drove a Packard to a world speed record of 149.875 mi/h over a measured mile (1.6 km).
+On February 12, 1919, at Daytona Beach, Florida, he drove a Packard to a world speed record of 149.875 mi/h over a measured mile (1.6 km).
 International competition began following the adoption of the three liter engine limit in the U.S. and Europe in 1920.
 DePalma began the year driving for the French manufacturer, Ballot.
-His Ballot vehicle won the pole position for the 1920 Indy race and he led for many laps but bad luck dogged him in the race (faulty bearings on the Ballot) and he did not finish.
+His Ballot vehicle won the pole position for the 1920 Indianapolis race and he led for many laps but bad luck dogged him in the race (faulty bearings on the Ballot) and he did not finish.
 However, DePalma did race his Ballot vehicle in the Elgin Road Race and won his third Elgin trophy in 1920.
 Then in 1921 DePalma traveled with other Americans to Le Mans to compete in the French Grand Prix.
 There, he finished second to the Duesenberg driven by fellow American, Jimmy Murphy.
 DePalma won the Canadian national championship in 1929.

+In 1923, he established the DePalma Manufacturing Company in Detroit to build race cars and engines for automobiles and aircraft.

 DePalma later competed in stock cars until he retired from racing in 1936.
-In his career, he competed in 2,889 races in America and Europe and won 2,557, according to his Associated Press obituary that appeared in the Detroit Free Press on April 1, 1956.
 He was an honorary referee for the Indianapolis 500, the last time in 1954.

 Death

-He died at his home in South Pasadena, California, from cancer on March 31, 1956 at age 73.
+DePalma died at his home in South Pasadena, California, from cancer on March 31, 1956, at age 73.
 He was interred in the Holy Cross Cemetery in Culver City, California.

-Media appearances
+Film appearances

-Ralph DePalma had a small role in the 1920 Hollywood film, High Speed and in 1924 played the part of the Champion in an action/drama written by Wilfred Lucas titled Racing for Life.
-In 1923, he established the DePalma Manufacturing Company in Detroit to build race cars and engines for automobiles and aircraft.
+DePalma had a small role in the 1920 Hollywood film High Speed and in 1924 played the part of the Champion in an action/drama film written by Wilfred Lucas titled Racing for Life.
 He also had a cameo in The Cool Hot Rod (1953).

 Family

-DePalma was the brother of 500 competitor John DePalma and the uncle of 1925 Indy winner Peter DePaolo.
-De Palma obtained his American citizenship in 1920 (available at), and as such he is considered the third non-American driver to win the Indianapolis 500 after Jules Goux and René Thomas.
+DePalma is the brother of Indianapolis 500 competitor John DePalma and the maternal uncle of 1925 Indianapolis 500 winner Peter DePaolo.